MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-overview.md

 ---
-title: "Overview of the model-driven form designer | MicrosoftDocs" ms.custom: "" ms.date: 08/26/2019
+title: "Overview of the model-driven app form designer | MicrosoftDocs"
+description: Learn about the form designer for model-driven apps. ms.custom: "" ms.date: 08/26/2019
 ms.reviewer: ""